cscape/CesarNotes/American History/Chapter 18.md

     Society Hill in Philadelphia, Lake Shore Drive in Chicago, Nob Hill in San Francisco, and many others

--   The moderately “well-to-do” took advantage
+-   The moderately “well-to-do” took advantage of cheaper lands near the edges of cities and settled in new suburbs near railroads and riverboats